I have plotted out two weeks of camping and backpacking already.

 I might stay in Sol Duc and meet my friends there for more camping, or go to Pt.
 Townsend, then go on another backpacking trip with them (this one: http://mosswalks.blogspot.com/2007/06/enchanted-valley-backpack.html

 and hot spring before and/or after at Sol Duc.
 I think.
-I need to find out where the
+I need to find out where the enchanted valley IS.

 Then on to Corvallis for the Da Vinci Days! http://www.davincidays.org/